KQIC

 KQIC (102.5 FM) is an American radio station located in Willmar, Minnesota, United States.

 KQIC has a strong signal that can be picked up across most of Central Minnesota.
 It began as an AOR station in the 1960s, but now features a hot adult contemporary format.

+On January 16, 2024, KQIC was sold to Lakeland Media.
+On the same day, longtime morning show host Tim Burns was told they were "not onboarding" him, giving no reason.

 Affiliation

-KQIC (Q102) in Minnesota is one of four stations in the Lakeland Broadcasting Group, which includes KOLV ("100.1 BIG Country"), KLFN ("106.5 The Train"), and KWLM ("News/Talk 1340").
+KQIC (Q102) in Minnesota is one of four stations in the Lakeland Media LLC group, which includes KOLV ("100.1 BIG Country"), KLFN ("106.5 The Train"), and KWLM ("News/Talk 1340").

-Beginning in March 2020, the weekday lineup has included Eric Grieger on overnights, Tim Burns and Kyle Callaghan on mornings, MaryElin Macht on middays, Jay Roberts on afternoon drive, and Molly Penny on evenings.
+As of January 16, 2024, the weekday lineup has included Eric Grieger on overnights, MaryElin Macht on middays, and Molly Penny on evenings.
 During the workday, dayparts are supplemented with news updates from J.P.
 Cola and hourly sports updates from Todd Bergeth, as well as agricultural news from the Linder Farm Network.

 KQIC airs syndicated programs Backtrax USA, American Top 40 and the Beacon every Sunday.